 Area Administration (AA), which is part of the Office of the Secretary, in the Department of Health Services (DHS), is the primary link for DHS with local county human service agencies in a broad range of program areas.
 Staff are located in four regional offices and work on an ongoing basis with program divisions throughout DHS.
 They also coordinate with other departments including the Department of Children and Families (DCF), the Department of Workforce Development (DWD), and the Department of Corrections (DOC).

-- Area Administration Organization Chart (PDF, 99 KB)
+- Area Administration Organization Chart and Contacts (PDF)

 - Wisconsin Community Program, Social Service, and Human Service Agencies